joedinoto/RepData_PeerAssessment1/RepData_PeerAssessment1.md

 unzip("activity.zip")
 DF<- read.csv("activity.csv")
 ```
-Invoke the powers of the tidyverse to make the date column read as dates, the interval column as factors, and turn the whole dataframe into a tibble.
+Use `tidyverse` and `lubridate` to make the date column read as dates, the interval column as factors, and turn the whole dataframe into a tibble.

 ```r
 library(tidyverse)